 Aren't scopes usable for access control?

-No. Scopes represent the permissions an identity gives to the holder of the JWT access token, NOT the permissions the user has themselves.
+No. Scopes represent the permissions an identity gives to the holder of the JWT access token, and Not the permissions the user actually has.
 A scope can say: profile--meaning that the holder of the token can have access to the user's profile.
 But a scope can't say access to resource X, because scopes are directly controlled by the user, the user could elevate access just by telling the identity provider that I approve access to resource X without every having it.
+If you use scopes for permissions then you are let your users control what they have access to themselves.
+An example of this attack against vulnerable services, can be seen using AWS Cognito.

 Authorization checks are always necessary